duarte152/andy-dashboard/emails_supervisores_prontos.md

 Your 2025 paper in Implementation Science, "How well are implementation strategies and target healthcare professional behaviours reported?" - which examines the gap between what implementation interventions claim to do and how well they are actually specified and evaluated - speaks directly to a problem I encounter in practice.
 At Laudite, we have built a range of enablement interventions - structured onboarding sequences, re-engagement touchpoints, peer cohort programmes - but their design has been driven by pragmatic iteration rather than theoretical rigour.
 Your work makes me aware of how much of what we do would fail a systematic evaluation simply because it is underdescribed.

-I have been thinking around questions of how the design and reporting of implementation strategies shapes whether clinical AI tools achieve sustained behaviour change in clinical settings - and I would be grateful to be guided by your expertise on where the most relevant directions lie within your current work at i2i.
+I have been thinking about how the design and reporting of implementation strategies shapes whether clinical AI tools achieve sustained behaviour change in clinical settings - and I would be grateful to be guided by your expertise on where the most relevant directions lie within your current work at i2i.

 I hold a Bachelor's in Social Communication from PUC-Rio (Brazil), with a Minor in Entrepreneurship.
 Before Laudite, I participated in the START Global Fellowship - a remote program run by the University of St. Gallen in Switzerland focused on scaling startups and impactful entrepreneurship.
 I also served as a Second Lieutenant in the Brazilian Army.
 I hold Portuguese citizenship in addition to Brazilian.